JasperHall477/pokemon-explorer-app/README.md

 - Added fix for blurry scaling up of pokemon images
 - SMall debounce to search and search begins from typing instead of button click
 - Functionality added to search bar
-- Navigation buttons work within searches
+- Navigation buttons work within filtered search results
 - Added spinner for loading to match figma design closer
 - Functional badge generation for pokemon type (replaced filler for testing card layout)
 - Zoom to fit app to page without scrolling (was hard to navigate lots of pages with scrolling)